Arizona Court Records

 To obtain Arizona family court records in person, interested persons may locate the courthouse where the case was filed/heard and query the office of the Clerk of Courts.
 In most cases, the requesting party must also obtain the required legal authority if the record being sought contains confidential information.
 Generally, most confidential information can only be accessed by making in-person requests.
 This is also true for some trial transcripts and mental health-related records presented during the proceedings.

 Once found, the official court record custodian may be queried during official working hours.
 Requestors are generally required to provide details of the required record, including the names of the parties involved, the case file number and/or docket information, and the date the case was filed or judgment delivered.
+Requestors may obtain copies of court records, and a fee may apply for each copy requested.
 Additionally, the requesting party may also be required to cover the cost of their request and present a government-issued ID and any other relevant documents required to validate their request.

 How to Obtain Arizona Family Records Via Mail

 Arizona family court records may also be accessed by making mail-in requests to the courthouse where the case was filed/heard.
 To request a record via mail, interested requestors are advised to inquire about the requirements for making these requests from the Clerk of the concerned court.
 In most cases, mail-in requests require that the requestor prepare a written request containing information regarding the parties involved as well as general case information.
-They may also be required to enclose a copy of their government-issued ID, a cheque or money order receipt for any indicated fees, and a self-addressed envelope.
+Requestors should specify the type and number of copies needed and include a cheque or money order receipt for the required fee.
+They may also be required to enclose a copy of their government-issued ID and a self-addressed envelope.

 Both government websites and organizations may offer divorce and marriage records.
 Similarly, third-party public record websites can provide these types of records.
 However, since third-party organizations are not government-operated, record availability may vary.
 Thus, they may be exempt from public disclosure unless state statutes specify otherwise.